 Let’s presume that each Planck scale electrino and positrino is a sphere with a radius of the Planck length, , which is meters.
 The volume of a sphere is given by .

 How many total Planck particles are contained in a cubic meter of Planck core?
 It is the volume of the cubic meter (length x width x height) times the density of the lattice divided by the volume of a Planck particle.

 Each Planck particle carries the Planck energy, , which is joules.

-So we estimate the energy of a square meter of Planck core as .
+So we estimate the energy of a cubic meter of Planck core as .

 If we plug in our constants, this results in joules.